Wager's Action: Background

 In April the squadron took in supplies on the small island of Pequeña Barú, part of the Rosario Islands, just 30 miles away from Cartagena.
-Here the Spanish were aware of their presence, and the governor of Cartagena sent warnings to the Spanish fleet, which was anchored in Portobelo, Colón.
+Here the Spanish were aware of their presence, and the governor of Cartagena sent warnings to the Franco-Spanish fleet, which was anchored in Portobelo, Colón.

 Nevertheless, the commander of the treasure fleet, José Fernández de Santillán, decided to sail from Portobelo to Cartagena on 28 May.
 He could not wait much longer as the hurricane season was approaching and the rest of the fleet, plus their escort under Jean-Baptiste du Casse were waiting in Havana and threatened to leave without him.

 The Spanish fleet was composed of fourteen merchant ships, a lightly armed hulk, and three escorting galleons: